 The Smoking Connection to Emphysema and its Stages

-Emphysema is a chronic lung disease involving damage to the lungs air sacs which happens in stages to effect breathing.
-There is progressive destruction in stages of alveoli and the surrounding lung tissues.
+Emphysema is a chronic (often fatal) lung disease involving damage and decline in funtionality of lung air sacs which occurss in stages and impacts breathing.
+There is an ongoing destruction in stages of alveoli and surrounding lung tissues.
 With advanced emphysema the large air cysts develop where normal lung tissue used to be.
-Air is trapped in the lungs due to a lack of supportive tissue, which in-turn decreases blood oxygenation.
+Air is trapped in the lungs due to a lack of supportive tissue, which in-turn decreases the amount of blood oxygenation.

 Smoking accounts for 85% of all people who pass-away attributable to emphysema, lung disease and lung cancer.
 Far and away cigarette smoking is the number-one cause of emphysema, lung cancer and lung failure.
 When exposed to cigarette smoke, the air sacs of the lungs produce defensive cells, called macrophages, which "eat" the inhaled particles.
 But macrophages are stimulated to release materials which can destroy the proteins that let the lungs expand and contract, called elastin and collagen.